Principal Editorial Policies

 In the event of suspected misconduct, our first step will be to inform the authors and editors involved.
 Then, the journal editor will investigate the concern and, if necessary, resolve it through discussions with relevant parties or by referring it to a proper institution for further investigation.
 If the investigation shows that the content needs to be corrected or retracted, we will do so following COPE’s Retraction Guidelines, while still preserving the integrity of the scientific record and of any other related works by keeping associated metadata and the abstract (if legally possible).

 Any actions taken due to proven or suspected misconduct will follow COPE's guidance.
-For more information, please see the Corrections, Retractions, and Removals section below.
+For more information, please see the Corrigenda, Retractions, and Expressions of Concern section below.

 Our Malpractice Policies